-As government restrictions have slowly commenced being lifted, this guidance aims to support the parts of the industry that are able to reactivate.
-It aims to provide as much consistency across the industry as possible when dealing with refunds and exchanges in a COVID-19 environment.
-However, LPA acknowledges that each organisation will develop its own refunds and exchanges policy that is appropriate for its specific context.
+This guidance aims to support industry operate and provide as much consistency across the industry as possible when dealing with refunds and exchanges in a COVID-19 environment.
+However, LPA acknowledges that each organisation will develop its own refunds and exchanges policy that is appropriate for its specific context and government requirements.